top of page

 OK, so this space is usually about new Ukes and Gear.

 From the start I wanted to create something new, well, really something very old.
 A true music store.
 One where there is a great selection of quality instruments.
-And one where every instrument has been set up for maximum playablility.
+And one where every instrument has been professionally set up for maximum playablility.

-"Because every Uke deserves a great set up"
+"Because every Uke deserves a great set up".

-A special place where it is all about the passion for the Ukulele and the Uke community and music.
+A special place where it is all about the passion for the Ukulele, the Uke community, and music.
+To expand on that and to improve the customer experience I've built a proper Ukulele shop.

-I gotta say 45-50 % humidity feels really strange here, but it's what's needed to keep the Ukes healthy.
+600 square feet that is completely climate and humidity controlled.I gotta say 50 %+ - humidity feels really strange here, but it's what's needed to keep the Ukes healthy.

 Reasonably accessible for most in Albuquerque and New Mexico, right below Intel in Corrales.